Welcome to Blossom class.

 Blossom has two spacious rooms and a large outdoor area.
 Children are given the opportunity to learn and develop their skills in a stimulating environment that inspires exploration, interaction and discovery.
-Children have access to many different resources which will encourage the children to be curious little learners.
+Children have access to many different resources including natural and authentic objects that will promote the children to be curious little learners.

-P.E. – While Blossom class access daily physical development activities, we also have access to the school hall and have coaching with external P.E coaches.
-Our P.E. days are on a Monday and Thursday.
+P.E. – While Blossom class access daily physical development activities we also have access to the school hall and external P.E coaches.
+Our P.E. days are on a Monday and Friday morning.
+We also have access to the hall on a Friday afternoon.
 Our children are expected to wear trainers on these days and earrings should be removed.

-By ensuring we form positive relationships with children, parents and carers, we can support all children to become confident and independent learners which will help prepare them for the reception class.
-We build positive interactions with the children whilst they explore the continuous provision, outside and inside.
+By ensuring we form positive relationships with children, parents and carers we can support all children to become confident and independent learners which will help prepare them for the reception class.
+Positive interactions with the children whilst they explore the continuous provision, outside and inside.

 Children will become familiar with the Growth Mindset Monsters and our motivational quotes: I can learn anything that I want to, I never give up and mistakes help me learn.

-Morning nursery sessions start at 8.40am until 11.40pm and afternoon sessions begin at 12.30pm finishing at 3.30pm.
+Morning Nursery sessions start at 8.40am to 11.40pm and afternoon sessions begin at 12.30pm to 3.30pm.
 We also offer lunch sessions from 11.40am- 12.30pm which allows your child to attend the nursery for a full day.
 Before and after school provision is also available to our nursery children.
 We are flexible with the sessions we provide our families meaning your child can attend for morning or afternoon sessions, full days or a full week.

-Blossom class is organised so that children have time to be involved in adult directed activities and in their own self-initiated activities.
-Children are encouraged to make decisions and solve problems, to plan, carry out and review their activities.
+Blossom class is organised so children have time to be involved in adult directed activities and in their own initiated activities.
+Children are encouraged to make decisions and solve problems, to initiate, plan, carry out and review their activities.
 The children become more independent in their learning, and develop skills, which will enable them to become successful students as they grow older.
-The staff have a great understanding of the children’s development and how to support the children to reach their personal targets.
-Whilst immersing themselves into the children’s play, the staff differentiate their questioning and input to meet the needs of each child.
+The teacher and Early Years educators have a great understanding of the children’s development and how to support the children to reach their personal targets.
+While immersing themselves into the children’s play the staff differentiate their questioning and input to meet the needs of each child in Blossom class.

-There are several elements within the daily routine which help to prepare the children in Blossom class for the transition into their first reception class:-
+There are several elements within the daily routine that helps to prepare the children in Blossom class for the transition into their first reception class:-

 Children and staff come together for registration time at the start of each nursery session.